Wyoming Child Support Laws: Guidelines and Calculations

 Special Custody Arrangements

-Shared Physical Custody: Applies when each parent has the children overnight for more than 25% of the year (at least 92 overnights) and both contribute substantially to expenses.
+- Shared Physical Custody: Applies when each parent has the children overnight for more than 25% of the year (at least 92 overnights).
+Both parents must contribute substantially to expenses during their parenting time

-Split Custody: Applies when siblings are split between parents, with each parent having physical custody of at least one child.
+- Split Custody: Applies when siblings are divided between parents, with each parent having physical custody of at least one child.
+A separate calculation is done for each household

 Grounds for Deviation